Brave and Reckless Winter Holiday Writing Prompt Challenge*

 Please feel free reblog and post this challenge invitation on social media.

 **I really mean any song that mean the Winter Holidays to you.
 Except for maybe Alvin and the Chipmunks singing Christmas music.
 That is an abomination.
-If one of the Alvin and the Chipmucks Christmas songs is your inspiration, it had better be EPIC!
+If one of the Alvin and the Chipmucks Christmas songs is your inspiration, your writing had better be EPIC!

 My favorite non-traditional Winter Holiday Song?
 Joni Mitchell’s River covered by Robert Downey Jr.